dnsimple/dnsimple-developer/content/v2/services/domains.markdown

 ## Unapply a service {#unapplyServiceFromDomain}

-Unapply a service from a domain.
+Unapplies a service from a domain.

 ~~~
 DELETE /:account/domains/:domain/services/:service